-At a glance: Use ATT to understand user privacy preferences in iOS14.
-Staring in iOS 14 Limit ad tracking (LAT) is deprecated.
+At a glance: Starting iOS 14 iOS uses ATT to determine user privacy preferences and Limit ad tracking (LAT) is deprecated.

 - Starting iOS 14: Apple ATTrackingManager (ATT) provides the status values for app tracking authorization.

 - AppsFlyer gets ATT from the following sources:

 - AppsFlyer SDK V6+ embedded in the app.